timkahlke/LongRead_tutorials/docs/SU_U.md

 <img src="figures/VB_16.png" height="300px">

 In the next screen you can set your user details.
 You can configure most values as you like except for the user name: **if you change the user name the install script for the tools and packages will not work properly**.
-For simplicity I recommend setting the name, user name and password all to "course_user", the computer name to "LongReadVM" and also check the "Log in automatically" option so you don't have to type in a password on start up.
-You window should look like th one below:
+For simplicity, I recommend setting the name, user name and password all to "course_user", the computer name to "LongReadVM" and also check the "Log in automatically" option so you don't have to type in a password on start up.
+Your window should look like the one below:

 <img src="figures/VB_17.png" height="300px">